-Flexibility Product Timeframe Product Description Sustain Pre-fault Sustain will be scheduled in advance of the service window to support security of supply during system integer equalities.
-Scheduled supply during system made conditions.
-Otilisation ree payable for the service provided in response to the scheduled notice.
+Flexibility Product Timeframe Product Description Sustain Pre-fault Scheduled Sustain will be scheduled in advance of the service window to support security of supply during system intact conditions.
+Utilisation fee payable for the service provided in response to the scheduled notice.
 No availability fee payable.
-Secure Pre-fault Secure can be dispatched or scheduled to manage peak loading on the network and Scheduled pre-emptively reduce network loading. or Utilisation fee payable for the service provided in response to the scheduled notice. dispatched Arming fee is payable.
-Dynamic Post-fault Used to support the network in the event of specific fault conditions.
-Dispatched Providers declare availability one week ahead.
+Secure Pre-fault Scheduled or dispatched Secure can be dispatched or scheduled to manage peak loading on the network and pre-emptively reduce network loading.
+Utilisation fee payable for the service provided in response to the scheduled notice.
+Arming fee is payable.
+Dynamic Post-fault Dispatched Used to support the network in the event of specific fault conditions.
+Providers declare availability one week ahead.
 Dispatch instruction issued if service is required.
 Utilisation fee payable if service is provided.
 Availability fee is payable once availability has been accepted.
-Restore Post-fault Used to help with restoration following rare fault conditions.
-Dispatched Providers declare availability one week ahead and declarations automatically accepted.
+Restore Post-fault Dispatched Used to help with restoration following rare fault conditions.
+Providers declare availability one week ahead and declarations automatically accepted.
 Dispatch instruction if service is required following a network event.
 Utilisation fee payable for the service provided.

-Reactive Pre-fault Reactive Power can be dispatched or scheduled to support the management of Power Scheduled voltage constraints. (aligned with or Utilisation fee payable for the service provided in response to the scheduled notice.
-Secure) dispatched Arming fee is payable.
+Reactive Power Pre-fault Scheduled Reactive Power can be dispatched or scheduled to support the management of voltage constraints.
+Utilisation fee payable for the service provided in response to the scheduled notice. (aligned with Secure) or dispatched Otilisation fee payable for the service provided in response to the scheduled notice.
+Arming fee is payable.